Asset Discovery > Dashboards and widgets > Working with widgets

 You can choose to manually rearrange the remaining widgets or have them rearranged automatically.

-If you expand a search-based widget, you can export assets of the corresponding search results.
+If you expand a widget, you can export the assets of the corresponding search results.
 Before you export, you can apply additional filters to curate the selected assets.
-Depending on the asset count, the selected assets are either exported in a Microsoft Excel (.xlsx or .xls) file or compressed into a .zip archive.
+Depending on the asset count, the selected assets are either exported as a Microsoft Excel file in the .xlsx or .xls file format or as CSV file.

 1On the dashboard, click the widget title or the widget items to expand the widget.